idibidiart/react-native-responsive-grid/README.md

 **Important:**

-Re-running the React render() function in response to orientation and layout change requires use of Grid component (many examples here) Grid is also required if you use aspectRatio prop on Rows or Columns since the selection of content of the closest aspect ratio requires re-running the render function after orientation change.s
+Grid is required if you need to re-run the render() function in response to orientation change (many examples here)

+Grid is also required if you use aspectRatio prop on Rows or Columns since the selection of content of the closest aspect ratio requires re-running the render function after orientation change.

 Below is an example: